SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

     previously contains a link to a page explaining how a password helper can be configured.
     Having the credentials written to disk is not recommended.
+    In addition, we don't recommend using personalised accounts for CI but rather dedicated "technical" users.

 ## Example 1: Run closure inside a docker container